10 Awesome Swedish Wedding Traditions

 5. Pay Your Way

 I absolutely love this tradition.
 When I received the invitation to this wedding, instead of gifts they were requesting that I paid for my food for the wedding.
-Anna and Jörgen already lived together, they didn’t need any house warming gifts.
+Anna and Jörgen already lived together, they didn’t need any housewarming gifts.
 Why not help them save money for their celebration?

 6. Three Rings

 I thought this was a fun tradition as well, which I didn’t know about.
 In Sweden, instead of getting two rings, women get three.
-One of the engagement, one for the marriage, and then one for when the couple becomes parents.
+One for the engagement, one for the marriage, and then one for when the couple becomes parents.
 Who wouldn’t want another ring?